-If you have visited Prague before you will agree, there are plenty of good looking women here.
+If you have visited Prague before, you will agree, there are plenty of good looking women here.
 They are stylish, indulging themselves with good looking clothing.
-Many super models have come from Czech Republic, like Eva Herzigova, Hana Soukupova, Karolina Kurkova, Daniela Pestova and many more.
-Considering the beauty of the girls combined with the magnificence of the city it is no wonder so many commercials are shot in Prague.
+Many supermodels have come from the Czech Republic, like Eva Herzigova, Hana Soukupova, Karolina Kurkova, Daniela Pestova and many more.
+Considering the beauty of the girls combined with the magnificence of the city, it is no wonder, so many commercials are shot in Prague.

-The fashion sense of the Czechs is daring, colour-charged and jaunty or, if you are a sceptic, completely wide of the mark.
+The fashion sense of the Czechs is daring, colour-charged and jaunty or if you are a sceptic, completely wide of the mark.
 Designers generally fall into 2 camps: edgy, urban and aimed at the nation’s youth, or elegant and chic with a particular tinge of eccentric flamboyance that defines them as undeniably Czech.
-One good means of exploring each side of Czech fashion is to observe the yearly, polar opposite, shows of Prague Fashion Weekend and Code Mode.
-Code Mode is a display of designers who are independent and who offer all things from funky jewellery to re-cycled handbags all in 1 place.
-Prague Fashion Week-end is more a showcase of sophisticated styling with the leading brands and designers.
+One good means of exploring each side of Czech fashion is to observe the yearly, polar opposite shows of Prague Fashion Weekend and Code Mode.
+Code Mode displays designers who are independent and offer all things from funky jewellery to re-cycled handbags all in 1 place.
+Prague Fashion Weekend is more of a showcase of sophisticated styling with the leading brands and designers.
 ‘Pop-up’ stores, recently, have been making their presence felt in several fashionable local areas.

 The streets in and around the Old Town house a collective of Czech designers including Timoure Et Group, Bohčme, Hana Havelková, Klára Nademlýnská, Jozef Sloboda, Tatiana, NavarilaDesign, and Ivana Follová.
 Denisa Nova’s Old Town showroom is a rising fashion hotspot.

-Belda Jewellery – A showroom of a family run firm currently making modern pieces following their own desings and in cooperation with other contemporary designers as well as high-quality reproductions and new jewellery from designs by the 19th century artist Alfons Mucha.
+Belda Jewellery – A showroom of a family-run firm currently making modern pieces following their own designs and in cooperation with other contemporary designers and high-quality reproductions and new jewellery from designs by the 19th-century artist Alfons Mucha.

-Klara Nademlynska Boutique – Boutique of one of the most famous and succesful Czech fashion designers, designed by Olgoj Chorchoj.
+Klara Nademlynska Boutique – Boutique of one of the most famous and successful Czech fashion designers, designed by Olgoj Chorchoj.

 Sejto – Hand-screened fabrics, textile accessories, home accents, fashion.